lothar100/Personal-Website/README.md

 Once the sign-in is authorized I am able to view my website with content editing controls that only appear in <Authorized> views.

->**Additional Information:**
+>**Additional Information:**\
->-- Only a single user exists and the verification credentials are stored in appsettings.Production.json
+>- Only a single user exists and the verification credentials are stored in appsettings.Production.json